 - it can also return a smaller listing export that Vibe411 uses to create a private Coming Soon draft later

-The AI should not guess privacy answers, age ratings, or reviewer instructions.
+The AI should not guess privacy answers, age ratings, reviewer instructions, or export-compliance claims.
 It should leave anything uncertain blank for manual verification.
 It also should not invent icon URLs, screenshot URLs, feature graphics, or other image-asset answers for this prep JSON.
+Have it return the completed JSON as a real file, then verify every answer yourself.

 What Vibe411 now gives you for iOS prep